 Hello friends.
 I've been unlearning a lot, lately, about what I thought I knew about my parents and family.
 What I thought was normal and loving was actually them abusing, neglecting, abandoning, endangering, exploiting, parentifying, scapegoating, shaming, invalidating, triangulating and gaslighting me.
-In a lifetime of bizarre experiences with my parents, one experience in particular really brought this home to me.
+In a lifetime of bizarre experiences with my parents, one in particular really brought this home to me.
 Here's what I learned when my mother threw a pie in my face.

 I've discussed the pie in the face before, as one of many disturbing things she's done over the years.
 Here's what happened.
 She invited myself and my children to her company picnic.
 As part of the activities, she wanted them to have a pie eating contest.
 No one wanted to, it not being in keeping with the tone of the event, but she prevailed.
 Day of, still, no one wanted to participate, including me.
 It was just she and her other daughter.
 She begged me to let my kids do it and I finally gave in.